As with other industries, artificial intelligence(AI) is poised to transform the cinema and movie industry across its entire value chain.

 Movies where AI was used for editing include

-1. The Irishman - AI techniques were used to de-age the main actor, making them look younger
+– The Irishman – AI techniques were used to de-age the main actor, making them look younger

-2. Tenet - AI was used to create a complex time-bending effect
+– Tenet – AI was used to create a complex time-bending effect

-4. The Lion King - The movie used deep fake AI
+– The Lion King – The movie used deep fake AI

-5. Avatar: The Way of Water - AI was used to create special effects
+– Avatar: The Way of Water – AI was used to create special effects

 According to Andrew Page, the director of advanced technology and entertainment at Nvidia, AI has already shown its mettle by automating different aspects of filmmaking.
-He especially points out the laborious and repetitive tasks such as metadata tagging, captioning, and rotoscoping as areas where AI has had a valuable impact on editing assistance and workflow optimization [27].
+He especially points out the laborious and repetitive tasks such as metadata tagging, captioning, and rotoscoping as areas where AI has had a valuable impact on editing assistance and workflow optimization27.

 When integrated with AI-capable cloud solutions like AWS, storage solutions like EditShare can optimize workflows by automating tagging shots with metadata.
 The tool automatically organizes clips, assisting editors in quickly finding the shots they need.
-Additionally, editors can manage and find clips via dialogue through the power of ML [28].
+Additionally, editors can manage and find clips via dialogue through the power of ML.

 Examples of AI-powered transforming production workflow

 AI-powered editing tools like Adobe’s Premiere Pro enable editors to manipulate videos via text-based editing.
 The tool allows generating a transcript to create your rough copy by copying and pasting text.
 Editors can find specific moments through keyword searching, delete pauses and gaps.
-Creating visual continuity is quick due to the ease of sequencing clips through morph cuts [29].
+Creating visual continuity is quick due to the ease of sequencing clips through morph cuts28.

 Furthermore, there are AI tools designed to manipulate sound and compose music.
 Premiere Pro offers two important features for audio manipulation: Remix helps sound engineers sync video and audio while Auto Ducking harmonizes background audio and dialogue.
-These capabilities enable filmmakers save hours of manually dealing with audio and video [30].
+These capabilities enable filmmakers save hours of manually dealing with audio and video.

-AI for Specialized Applications
+AI for specialized applications

 There are AI-capable tools for specialized applications across film production processes.
 AI has found applications in movie restoration, marketing, and transcription.

-Movie Restoration
+Movie restoration

 Using AI-driven solutions, it’s possible to remove flaws from old films using deep learning techniques.
 The process could involve noise reduction, color correction, upscaling, and frame interpolation.

+Deep learning neural techniques can upscale old movies with low and poor resolution.
+One such method is training an algorithm using pairs of high and low-quality images.
+The algorithm learns different patterns and can transform parts of low-quality images by analyzing the pixels and adding what is missing.
 Shiryaev used an algorithm known as DAIN developed by Yang, a computer scientist professor at the University of California.
 The old film Shiryaev was working on had a frame rate of 16 frames per second.
 The algorithm predicted and generated new frames amidst the old original frames.
-The overall effect is much smoother transitions in the film [35].
+The overall effect is much smoother transitions in the film.

 Transcription and facial recognition